Employee Experience – what is and how to measure it

 Sense-making and agency

-Print all of the employee experiences, just as people responded, and have them in a place where they can be read, touched, and discussed.
+Print all of the employee experiences, just as people responded, and have them where they can be read, touched, and discussed.

 I like to use the two triads above.